v8/v8.dev/src/features/iterator-helpers.md

 ```

 ## .every(fn)
-`.every` takes a predicate function as an argument.
+`every` takes a predicate function as an argument.
 This helper returns `true` if every iterator element returns true when the function is applied to it.
 Iterator is consumed after `.every` is called.

 ```javascript
 // Sellect the list of blog posts from a blog archive page.